 During their first semester, students meet with faculty who currently have research opportunities.
 By the end of the semester, students select advisors for their first ASTR 699 research project and write brief project proposals.
 Proposals are reviewed by the Graduate Research and Oversight Group (the GROG) and approved before research officially begins.

 The first research project begins at the start of the spring semester and concludes at the start of the following fall semester.
 A brief progress report is due at the end of the spring semester, and a final paper, presentation, and interview of the first research project are due at the start of the fall semester.

 The second research project spans the fall and spring semesters of the second year.
-First-year students must select an advisor by the middle of their spring semester in order to have their funding in place by the start of Year 2.
+First-year students must select an advisor by May 31 of their spring semester in order to have their funding in place by the start of Year 2.
 Proposals for the second project are due shortly after the presentation of the first project and will be reviewed by the GROG.
 A progress report is due at the start of the spring semester.
 The second project concludes with a final paper, presentation, and interview at the end of the spring semester of Year 2.

 Below is a summary of the key milestones.
 If a deadline listed below falls on a weekend or academic holiday, then the deadline will be the next business day.
 Students should not make any travel plans in the relevant Sept 1-15 and May 15-31 windows until the presentation dates are finalized.

 - Project proposals [due on last day of classes for Fall semester]

 - Final reports [first day of classes for Fall semester]

 - GROG feedback on projects [mid-October]

 - Final reports [last day of classes for Spring semester]